PSC was commissioned to produce a visitor management plan for Caldicot Castle and Country Park, important heritage and recreation site.

 - Identifying organisational impacts

-Preparing the castle management and development plans.
+- Preparing the castle management and development plans to secure the long-term future of the site

 Clearly one of the key challenges facing the project was that a Castle is designed to keep people out and our work helped to create an enhanced sense of arrival and more welcoming experience for visitors.
 Additionally, as a listed building the development plans had to respect the fabric of the building along with the special qualities and sense of place associated with the Castle and Country Park.